 Stream Sampling Protocols & SOP

 Standard operating procedures and sampling protocols have been developed for several ecoregions in Georgia.
-These protocols are available in PDF format.
-Please note: some of these files may be somewhat large and may take some time to download.

 - Following the Standard Operating Procedures (SOP) for Biomonitoring Fish Communities